andykmc/web-reader-mode-scraper/README.md

-# Readibility.js Test - Prase webpage main content
+# Scrape any webpage into reader mode

-Experiment on parsing webpages into Reader Mode making use of [Readability.js](https://github.com/).
+Experiment on scraping webpages into Reader Mode making use of [Readability.js](https://github.com/).

 ## Example